Fairness in penalty shootouts: Is it worth using dynamic sequences?: Results

 \subsection{The analysis of fairness}

-The probability of winning can be accurately determined by a computer code for any values of $p$ and $q$ to gain an insight into the fairness of the presented penalty shootout mechanisms.
+The probability of winning can be accurately determined by a computer code for any values of $p$ and $q$.
+It is carried out by brute force, calculating the likelihood of all the $2^{2n}$ cases where $n$ is the number of rounds preceding the sudden death stage.
+Even though the computation can be stopped if one team has scored more goals than the other could score, this trick is not worth implementing because the running time is moderated for any reasonable length of the regular phase.

-First, similarly to \citet{BramsIsmail2018}, we use the values $p=3/4$ and $q=2/3$ that are close to the empirical scoring probabilities.
-Table~\ref{Table2} reveals the probability of winning for team $A$ that kicks the first penalty.
-The Standard ($ABAB$) rule is the most unfair, and it deviates from equality even further as the number of rounds in the regular stage grows.
-Some rules, especially the $ABBA|BAAB$, can favour the second-mover team $B$ in models M1 and M2 but not in M3.
-The Alternating ($ABBA$), (Adjusted) Catch-up, and (Adjusted) Behind-first designs exhibit a moderate odd-even effect: they are less fair when the number of rounds is odd, which restricts the opportunities to balance the advantage enjoyed by team $A$.
-There are similar cycles with the length of four under the $ABBA|BAAB$ rule.
+\citet{VandebroekMcCannVroom2018} derive the winning probabilities for the Standard ($ABAB$) and Alternating ($ABBA$) mechanisms, as well as for the Prouhet--Thue--Morse-sequence.
+In particular, the winning probability of the first team does not depend on the number of rounds in the regular phase under the Standard ($ABAB$) rule \citet[p.~735]{VandebroekMcCannVroom2018}. \citet{LambersSpieksma2021} find the least unfair static sequence and empirically compute the winning probabilities for relevant values of $p$ and $q$ if $n=5$ and for various values of $n$ if $p=3/4$ and $q=2/3$.
+However, neither study consider dynamic sequences.

+First, similarly to recent papers \citep{BramsIsmail2018, Csato2021c, LambersSpieksma2021}, the parameters $p=3/4$ and $q=2/3$ are considered as they are close to the empirical scoring probabilities.
+Table~\ref{Table2} presents the probability of winning for team $A$, which kicks the first penalty, for the seven penalty shootout mechanisms.

+Except for the Standard ($ABAB$) rule, increasing the number of rounds in the regular phase would improve fairness as there remains more scope to balance the advantages between the two teams.
+Naturally, organising more rounds requires more time and the number of players is also limited.
+Crucially, the dynamic rules are not fairer than the already tried Alternating ($ABBA$) rule.
+However, the minor amendment proposed by \citet{Csato2021c} in the first round of the sudden death stage consistently makes them fairer.

-The calculations reflect the theoretical contributions: (a) the Alternating ($ABBA$) mechanism outperforms the Standard ($ABAB$) mechanism in models M1 and M2 \citep{Echenique2017}; (b) the fairness of the Standard ($ABAB$) rule is not influenced by the number of rounds in model M3 \citep{VandebroekMcCannVroom2018}; (c) the (Adjusted) Catch-up and the (Adjusted) Behind-first designs lead to the same winning probabilities in model M3 (Proposition~\ref{Prop31}).
-All rules are fairer in model M2 compared to model M1 because the preference towards the first shooter is weaker in the former model.
+The calculations reflect the theoretical results: (1) the fairness of the Standard ($ABAB$) rule is not influenced by the number of rounds \citep{VandebroekMcCannVroom2018}; (2) the (Adjusted) Catch-up and the (Adjusted) Behind-first designs lead to the same winning probabilities (Proposition~\ref{Prop31}).

-The Catch-up rule is not fairer than the already tried Alternating ($ABBA$) rule, and the Behind-first rule does not perform considerably better than them.
-However, the minor amendment proposed by \citet{Csato2020a} in the first round of the sudden death consistently makes the stochastic designs fairer.
-Thus they become a competitive alternative to the deterministic $ABBA|BAAB$ that aims to implement the Prohuet-True-Morse sequence, especially in model M1.